FirelyTeam/firely-docs-firely-net-sdk/parsing/system-text-json-deserialization.rst

 * You can pass in a callback that is called when a primitive json value fails to parse.
 Using this callback, you can customize what happens when the deserializer encounters a primitive value that does not strictly adhere to FHIR's rules and regexes for the primitive datatypes.
 * You can set a validator to use, which is called just after a value is parsed and just before it is used to set a property on the POCO.
-By default this setting contains and instance of the ``DataAnnotationDeserialzationValidator``, which validates the values according to the validation attributes specified on the element in the generated POCO, and which will generally validate the basic structural validations provided by FHIR.
+By default this setting contains an instance of the ``DataAnnotationDeserialzationValidator``, which validates the values according to the validation attributes specified on the element in the generated POCO, and which will generally validate the basic structural validations provided by FHIR.
 See :ref:`poco validation<poco-validation>` for more information about POCO validation with data attributes.